-This will be the hardest of the two options for Full Wall Slideout manual retraction, as it requires assistance from several people as noted below.
-Follow the steps to retract the Full Wall Slideout manually.
+This will be the hardest of the two options for full wall slideout manual retraction, as it requires assistance from several people as noted below.
+Follow the steps to retract the full wall slideout manually.

-Loosen the trantorque bushing at the Slideout motor, allowing the Slideout to extend and retract freely.
+1. Loosen the trantorque bushing at each slideout motor, allowing the slideout to extend and retract freely.
+There are two motors on a full wall slideout, and both trantorque bushings will need to be loosened.

-There are two motors, and both trantorque bushings will need to be loosened.
+2. Now the room can be pushed in manually with the assistance of several poeple, as the full wall slideout will need to be pushed up the ramp onto the floor.

-Now the room can be pushed in manually with the assistance of four to six people, as the Full Wall Slideout will need to be pushed up the ramp onto the floor.
-After the Slideout has been pushed in, tighten the trantorque bushing to 175 FT Lbs.
+3. After the slideout has been pushed in, tighten the trantorque bushings to 175 ft. lbs.